msestak/BlastoutAnalyze/README.md

 # NAME

-BlastoutAnalyze - It's barebones modulino to build custom scripts.
-Useful snipets go here.
+BlastoutAnalyze - It's a modulino used to analyze BLAST output and database.

 # SYNOPSIS